2009 Gojra riots: Background

-Christians make up 1.4% of Pakistan's predominantly Sunni Muslim population of 240 million people.
-Gojra, which is located in the Toba Tek Singh District of Pakistan's Punjab province, has a relatively high number of Christians.
-Minorities also face intimidation at the hands of discriminatory laws, including a blasphemy law that carries the death penalty for using derogatory language against Islam, the Qur'an and Muhammad.
-The law is often misused to settle personal scores and rivalries.
-These attacks came less than a month after a mob attacked 100 houses belonging to Christians in Kasur District of Pakistan, destroying many of them and injuring many people after a blasphemy charge.
-According to Nadeem Anthony, a member of the Human Rights Commission of Pakistan, there is a link between violence against Christians and the US-led war in Afghanistan.
-Joseph Francis of the Christian Nationalist Part stated that the Muslim mob in Gojra had been incited with hate-speech that called Christians "America's dogs", he added since "9/11, we've felt a lot more at risk.
-Islamic militants in Pakistan target other minority groups as well, including Shias and Ahmadiyya Muslims, groups they consider heretics.
-According to Minority Rights Group International, Pakistan had the world's highest increase of threats against minorities last year and was ranked the sixth most dangerous country for minorities overall.
-Pakistan was ranked after Somalia, Sudan, Afghanistan, Iraq, Burma.

-Attacks
+Gojra, is located in the Toba Tek Singh District of Pakistan's Punjab province, has a relatively high number of Christians.
 The attacks were triggered by reports of desecration of the Qur'an.
 It was reported that Mukhtar Maseeh, Talib Maseeh and his son Imran Maseeh had desecrated the papers inscribed with Qur'an verses at a wedding ceremony.
 District Police Officer Inkisar Khan said a case had been registered under section 295-B of the Pakistan Penal Code against Mukhtar Maseeh, Talib Maseeh and Imran Maseeh without any arrest.
 Forty houses and a Church were set ablaze by a mob on August 1, 2009.
 Most of the houses were burnt by youths who had their faces covered with veils.
 The victims were all burnt alive.
 18 others were injured.
 Televised footage showed burning houses and streets strewn with blackened furniture and people firing at each other from their rooftops.
 The dead were identified as Hameed Maseeh, 50, Asia Bibi, 20, Asifa Bibi, 19, Imamia Bibi, 22, Musa, 7, Akhlas Maseeh, 40, and Parveen, 50.
 According to Rafiq Masih, a resident of the predominantly Christian colony “They were shouting anti-Christian slogans and attacked our houses.”
 Residents said that police stood aside while the mob went on the rampage.
 “We kept begging for protection, but police did not take action,” Masih said.
 According to Pakistan government they had received information that a group of armed ‘miscreants’, with masked faces had come from Jhang.

+Pakistani minorities also face intimidation at the hands of discriminatory laws, including a blasphemy law that carries the death penalty for using derogatory language against Islam, the Qur'an and Muhammad.
+The law is often misused to settle personal scores and rivalries.
+These attacks came less than a month after a mob attacked 100 houses belonging to Christians in Kasur District of Pakistan, destroying many of them and injuring many people after a blasphemy charge.
+According to Nadeem Anthony, a member of the Human Rights Commission of Pakistan, there is a link between violence against Christians and the US-led war in Afghanistan.
+Joseph Francis of the Christian Nationalist Part stated that the Muslim mob in Gojra had been incited with hate-speech that called Christians "America's dogs", he added since "9/11, we've felt a lot more at risk.